onursdress/rmsd_matrix/README.md

 matplotlib, pymol, numpy

 # room for improvements
 of course.
-I am not a coder, just a biologist who tries to makes his life easier :-)
+I am not a coder, just a biologist who tries to make his life easier :-)